Puppy Raisers

 • Support socialization through safe public outings and exposure to new environments

-• Attend weekly or biweekly training classes at our facility or designated public locations
+• Attend weekly or biweekly training classes at our facility or designated public locations in the Charlottesville area.

 • Partner closely with SDV trainers to ensure consistent, effective development

-• Volunteers who are 18 years or older
+• Must be 18 years of age or older

 Time Commitment: